-Because IESP’s programs are considered “in residence,” financial aid applies to all UW-Madison degree-seeking students on study abroad programs.
+Financial aid applies to eligible recipients on UW-Madison programs.
 Therefore, you can apply for aid as you would if you were studying on campus at the UW.

 If you already receive aid, you may qualify for additional funding to offset the extra costs sometimes associated with study abroad.
 Additional aid often comes in the form of loans, although some need-based study abroad grants are available annually.